 Then I start coloring the building, aided by the Eyedropper Tool (I).

 5. How to Create Light and Shadows

-The main principle to have in mind while doing this is determining where is the light source.
-The top side of the "cube" will always be the brightest; as for the other two, they have to be darker than the top one and one has to be darker than the other, depending on the Light Source you decide.
+The main principle to keep in mind while doing this is determining where the light source is.
+The top side of the "cube" will always be the brightest; as for the other two, they have to be darker than the top one, and one has to be darker than the other, depending on the light source you decide on.

 It's always a good idea to have Round Cap and Round Corner selected for every stroke that you're going to add.
 It may seem unnecessary, as the lines are going to be very thin on the final art, but sometimes a corner with a Miter Join produces an odd pointy shape that we definitely want to avoid.

 Then we apply this principle to the whole building.